BA Theatre & Performative Practices Course Code: CK112

 In order to obtain a thorough understanding and engagement in theatre one must engage in all aspects of the training.
 Study is shared between theoretical and practical work.
 The emphasis lies on making you the most well-versed and well-rounded theatre practitioner that you can be.

-Are there many opportunities to apply practise?
+Are there many opportunities to apply practice?

 Each year students have the opportunity to produce productions and between all three year groups everyone is involved in the process.
 You will be given the opportunity to engage in acting, production, technical theatre as well as marketing and advertising.